Open April 18 through September 28, 2014

 Though the cownose rays and southern stingrays are not currently endangered in the wild, other species of stingrays are.
 Stingrays and other ocean animals are often accidentally caught during commercial fishing for other fish.
 It's important that consumers purchase seafood from suppliers that farm or fish in ways that will ensure the long-term health of the world's oceans, rivers and lakes.
 Our stingrays eat fish that are sustainable, and so should you!

-Here are a few other ways that humans can make a difference for ocean inhabitants:
+Here are some other ways that you can make a difference for ocean inhabitants and all animals:

-- Dispose of waste properly and avoid using plastic bags -- it can all end up in the ocean.
+- Dispose of waste properly and avoid using plastic bags -- it can all end up in the ocean by floating down rivers and streams.

 - Conserve water and energy use.